Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study

-From now on we fix the parameter $\mbox{g}_{2}=9.151$ and vary the value of Gaussian range $\sigma$ from zero (corresponding to $\delta$-function potential) to a value determined by the system size $\sim a_{\perp}$.
-The $N$-body variational ground state wavefunction in beyond lowest-Landau-level (LLL) approximation \cite{ahs01,lhc01_pra} is obtained through exact diagonalization of the Hamiltonian matrix for each of the subspaces of quantized total angular momentum $0\leq {L}_{z} \le 2N$ using Davidson iterative algorithm \cite{dav75}.
-The results obtained with repulsive Gaussian interaction potential~(\ref{gip}) allow us to study the effect of the range $\sigma$ of interparticle interaction on the various quantum mechanically interesting properties of the Bose-condensed gas are discussed in the following.
+With this choice, the value of the dimensionless parameter $\mbox{g}_{2}={4\pi a_{s}}/{a_{\perp}}$ (measure of interaction strength) turns out to be $9.151$.
+From now on, we fix the value of interaction strength $\mbox{g}_{2}=9.151$ and vary the Gaussian range $\sigma$ from zero (corresponding to $\delta$-interaction limit) to a value determined by the system size $\sim a_{\perp}$.
+The $N$-body variational ground state wavefunction beyond lowest-Landau-level (LLL) approximation \cite{ahs01,lhc01_pra} is obtained through exact diagonalization of the Hamiltonian matrix for each of the subspaces of quantized total angular momentum $0\leq {L}_{z} \le 2N$ using Davidson iterative algorithm \cite{dav75}.
+The results obtained with repulsive Gaussian shaped interaction~(\ref{gip}) allow us to study the effect of the range $\sigma$ of interparticle interaction on various quantum mechanically interesting properties of the Bose-condensed gas discussed in the following.